Funding for Other Resources (emergency)

-With support from partners, we mobilize resources to protect children, even in the hardest-to-reach places.
+With support from partners, we mobilize resources to protect children across the world, even in the hardest-to-reach places.

-Sources of humanitarian funding include UNICEF’s Humanitarian Action for Children, the United Nations Central Emergency Response Fund (CERF), the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), and Multi-Partner Trust Funds.
+Sources of humanitarian funding include UNICEF’s Humanitarian Action for Children, the United Nations Central Emergency Response Fund (CERF), OCHA, and Multi-Partner Trust Funds.

 UNICEF’s humanitarian response

-Top 10 donors to Other Resources (emergency), 2018
+Top 10 donors to Other Resources (emergency), 2019

 |2||Office for the Coordination of Humanitarian Affairs (OCHA)||271|

 Results for children